jreisinger/docs/data/notes/Go/pointers.md

 * mutability brings flexibility and sometimes performance (you don't have to copy the data but the garbage collector might work more)
 * Go developers use pointers to indicate that a function parameter is mutable
 * you should use pointers as last resort
+* since methods often need to modify their receiver, pointer receivers are more common than value receivers

 ## How to use them